Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 They offer around five options, including English, French, German, and Spanish, if I remember correctly.

-The journey starts with an interactive video show that tells the story of chocolate—from its origins with the ancient Mayans to modern-day production.
+The tour starts with an interactive video show that tells the story of chocolate—from its origins with the ancient Mayans to modern-day production.

 It’s confession time; we initially overlooked several interactive screens, unaware that their purpose was to provide audio explanations.